FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: THE FLIX FORMULATION

 Hence, MAML is optimizing \emph{for a specific weighted average} of the initial model $x^{0}$ and the local solutions $x_1, x_2, \ldots, x_n$.
 We thus propose to dispense with the specific matrix $J_i$ and instead optimize an average weighted with an arbitrary constant $\alpha_i$:

 and this is exactly the FLIX formulation.
-Observe that by properly normalizing or whitening the data and tuning $\alpha_i$ we may accomplish a similar effect to multiplying by $J_i^H$ for any $H$.
+Observe that by choosing $\alpha_i$ we may accomplish a similar effect to multiplying by $J_i^H$ for large $H$, so this is a valid approximation at least for large $H$.
 This gives FLIX a new interpretation as an approximate generalized MAML, where we optimize the global model for performance after potentially many gradient descent steps rather than just a single step.
 By exploiting information about the objective's optimum $x_i$ (available at zero communication cost in federated learning), FLIX takes into account higher-order information that ordinary MAML can not.